 Peru and the United States have not entered into a double tax treaty.

 The APCI also maintains several other registries of NPOs operating in Peru, including a registry of foreign organizations and institutions operating in Peru and undertaking international technical cooperation activities (ENIEX).

-In December 2006, Peru passed a law that modified the international technical cooperation (ITC) framework.
+In December 2006, Peru passed Law No. 28925 modifying the international technical cooperation (ITC) framework.
 The modifications were designed to: augment the functions and control that APCI exercises over NGOs undertaking ITC activities in Peru; broaden the universe of organizations subject to APCI oversight; and establish an infractions and sanctions regime applicable to these organizations.
 Prior to the enactment of the 2006 law, the registration requirement generally was interpreted to apply only to NGOs that channeled ITC through state actors and those NGOs wishing to acquire certain tax benefits.
-The new law, however, expanded the universe of organizations to be included in the APCI registry to include: organizations that manage ITC without the participation of the state but who benefit from a privilege, tax benefit or exemption, use state resources, or when the cooperating entity is a bilateral or multilateral entity of which Peru is a member.
-Responding to a constitutional challenge to the law, Peru’s Constitutional Tribunal opined that registration in the ACPI registries is not obligatory for those organizations who do not wish to accede to applicable tax benefits.
+Law No. 28925, however, expanded the universe of organizations to include in the APCI registry: organizations that manage ITC without the participation of the state but who benefit from a privilege, tax benefit or exemption, use state resources (Decreto Legislativo N° 1451-September 2018 clarified that this includes national or foreign state resources), or when the cooperating entity is a bilateral or multilateral entity of which Peru is a member.
+Responding to a constitutional challenge to the law, Peru’s Constitutional Tribunal opined in 2007 that registration in the ACPI registries is not obligatory for those organizations who do not wish to accede to applicable tax benefits.

 Peruvian law also expressly prohibits a foundation’s administrators and their relatives (up to the fourth degree) from entering into contracts with their foundation without the express authorization of the Foundation Oversight Council.